Emidio Angelo

-Emidio Angelo (1903 – September 2, 1990) was an American cartoonist.
+Emidio Angelo (December 4 1903 – September 2, 1990) was an American painter and cartoonist.
 Born to Italian immigrants, he studied at the Pennsylvania Academy of the Fine Arts.
-He was a cartoonist for The Philadelphia Inquirer from 1937 to 1954, and his comic strip, Emily and Mabel, was printed in 150 newspapers in the 1950s.
-Angelo won a gold medal from the Philadelphia Sketch Club in 1969 for The Curio Shop.
+He was a cartoonist for The Philadelphia Inquirer from 1937 to 1954, and his cartoon panel, Emily and Mabel, was printed in 150 newspapers in the 1950s.
+Angelo won a gold medal from the Philadelphia Sketch Club in 1969 for his comic The Curio Shop.
 From the 1980s to his death, he was a cartoonist for the Main Line Times.